darshan-miskin/PinView-Android/README.md

 [![](https://jitpack.io/v/darshan-miskin/PinView-Android.svg)](https://jitpack.io/#darshan-miskin/PinView-Android)

 ### This isn't just an OTPView.
 This is also a PinView!
-- A goto library for otp handling as well has pin input handling
+- A goto library for otp handling as well has pin input
 - Compatible with Kotlin
 - Compatible with Compose
 - Compatible with Java